nadayassin19/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la -n: is the command that display current directory contents. mkdir /paarentdirectory/directoryWantedToBeCreated : is the command that creates a directory. mv TheFileToBeMoved /TheDesiredDirectory : is the command that moves a file.
+ls -la -n: is the command that display current directory contents. mkdir /paarentdirectory/directoryWantedToBeCreated : is the command that creates a directory. mv TheFileToBeMoved /TheDesiredDirectory : is the command that moves a file. rm : is the command that used to delete a file.